tchestnut85/dog-app/README.md

-# dog-app
+# Dog Sighting App

-App for tracking dog sightings.
+App for tracking your dog sightings while out and about.